kjpye/P6-MIDI/lib/MIDI/Opus.md

 NOTE ON WARN-ING AND DIE-ING
 ============================

-In the case of trying to parse a malformed MIDI file (which is not a common thing, in my experience), this module (or MIDI::Track or MIDI::Event) may warn() or die() (Actually, carp() or croak(), but it's all the same in the end).
-For this reason, you shouldn't use this suite in a case where the script, well, can't warn or die -- such as, for example, in a CGI that scans for text events in a uploaded MIDI file that may or may not be well-formed.
+In the case of trying to parse a malformed MIDI file (which is not a common thing, in my experience), this module (or MIDI::Track or MIDI::Event) may fail().
+For this reason, you shouldn't use this suite in a case where the script, well, can't fail -- such as, for example, in a CGI that scans for text events in a uploaded MIDI file that may or may not be well-formed.
 If this *is* the kind of task you or someone you know may want to do, let me know and I'll consider some kind of 'no-die' parameter in future releases.
-(Or just trap the die in an eval { } around your call to anything you think you could die.)
+(Or just trap the die in a try { } around your call to anything you think you could die.)

 COPYRIGHT
 ==========

 Copyright (c) 1998-2002 Sean M. Burke.
 All rights reserved.

+Copyright (c) 2020 Kevin J. Pye, All rights reserved.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl or Raku themselves.

 AUTHORS
 =======

-Sean M. Burke `sburke@cpan.org` (until 2010)
+Sean M. Burke `sburke@cpan.org` (Perl version until 2010)

-Darrell Conklin `conklin@cpan.org` (from 2010)
+Darrell Conklin `conklin@cpan.org` (Perl version from 2010)

+Kevin Pye `kjpye@cpan.org` (Raku version)